-Himachal Pradesh has some jaw-dropping locations where landscapes come alive and believe me Chitkul is amongst those places.
-Rest of the places we’ll discover in other posts.
+Himachal Pradesh has some jaw-dropping locations where landscapes come alive, and Chitkul is among those places.
+The rest of the other gems we’ll discover in other posts.

-Chitkul in April can be like daunting on one hand & excitement of witnessing the white Winterland on the other.
-Daunting in the terms of weather because the road to Chitkul usually opens in March & April.
+Chitkul in April can be daunting on one hand and excitement of witnessing the white Winterland on the other.
+Daunting weather because the road to Chitkul usually opens in March & April.
 Honestly saying it depends upon the weather too.

-It’s not just only the big cities that had been hit by the COVID pandemic but the far apart places like Chitkul too, where tourism doesn’t remain on its peak throughout the year.
+It’s not just the big cities that the COVID pandemic has hit, but the far apart places like Chitkul.
+Tourism in Chitkul doesn’t remain at its peak throughout the year.

 Road to Chitkul in April

 The road conditions will not hamper your journey.
-Obviously, you will be going to be very tired if you are reaching Chitkul after a long journey all the way from Delhi.
+However, you will be exhausted if you reach Chitkul after a long drive from Delhi.

-You can bring your own car, bike but to travel in an HRTC will completely be a different experience.
+You can bring your car or bike, but to travel in an HRTC will be a different experience.

 Weather in Chitkul in April

-The weather will be going to play a major role especially at the places where you’re dependant upon the weather to proceed.
-In fact, the people residing in Chitkul re-locate themselves because of hard weather conditions & snow covers their door restricting them to stay inside.
+The weather will play a significant role, mainly when you depend on the temperature to proceed.
+For example, the people residing in Chitkul re-locate themselves because of harsh weather conditions & snow covering their doors, restricting them from staying inside.

-The people of Kalpa in Kinnaur call Chitkul as Switzerland because nature & the environment that inspires the majority of the tourists to visit here.
+The people of Kalpa in Kinnaur call Chitkul Switzerland because of nature & the environment that inspires most tourists to visit here.

-The chances are very low that can you visit Chitkul in peak winters (Dec-Mar) because the roads will be completely blocked from the snow.
+The chances are low that you can visit Chitkul in peak winters (Dec-Mar) because the snow will block the roads.

-Since, if you are planning somewhere around that April window the chances are that you’ll be facing cold weather conditions if not in the morning, then definitely by evening.
+Suppose you are planning somewhere around that April.
+You’ll be facing cold weather conditions, if not in the morning, by evening.

-You can look at how beautiful the shot from the morning blue hour before the dawn looks, nature at it’s best.
+You can look at how beautiful the shot from the morning blue, an hour before the dawn looks, nature at its best.

-At night the temperature would slip around -1 degree.
+At night the temperature would slip around -1 degrees.

-The layers of clothing will safeguard you from intense cold conditions throughout the day.
+The clothing layers will protect you from intense cold conditions throughout the day.

-You must wear a pair of strong grip boots because the snow might be slippery & the chances of falling over it will be high.
-In some parts, the snow will be fresh and your foot can go beneath it. i.e. precaution right before stepping out in the field is required.
+You must wear a pair of grip boots because the snow might be slippery & the chances of falling over it will be high.
+The snow will be fresh in some parts, and your foot can go beneath it.
+Precaution right before stepping out in the field will be required.

-While going near the Baspa river I had to pass a sheet of snow that snow appears to bee fresh because the foot is going beneath on stepping.
-Suppose if I would have been wearing casual shoes then in that rugged condition my shoes would have been torn.
+While going near the Baspa river, I had to pass a sheet of snow that appeared to be fresh because the foot was going beneath on stepping.
+Suppose I had been wearing casual shoes; the shoe would have become torn in that rugged condition.

-Mountains and boots with strong grips are directly related to each other.
+Mountains and boots with powerful grips are directly related to each other.

-You can get an idea from the image below that rugged mountains terrains & strong grip shoes are utmost necessary.
+You can get an idea from the image below that rugged mountain terrains & strong grip shoes are of utmost necessity.

-In continuation to the last point, suppose your foot has fallen into the snow & went beneath it.
-If you are carrying a pair of socks that will save you from not wearing the same wet socks again and again.
+In continuation of the last point, suppose your foot has fallen into the snow & went beneath it.
+If you are carrying a pair of socks, that will save you from not wearing the same wet socks again and again.

-The same thing goes with the cloth too because you don’t want to spoil your trip by falling ill and not enjoying the conditions out there.
+The same goes with the cloth too, because you don’t want to spoil your trip by falling ill and not enjoying the conditions.

 4. Safety from Winter Sunlight

-There will a relief of stay when the sun comes out but Safety from Direct sunlight especially in high altitudes is as necessary as staying hydrated.
-You can consult your doctor for necessary face creams & precautions from the winter sun.
+There will be a relief of stay when the sun comes out.
+But Safety from Direct sunlight, especially at high elevations.
+It is as necessary as staying hydrated.
+You can consult your doctor for face creams & precautions against the winter sun.

-The excitement, enthusiasm, energy is on one hand of visiting a place & keeping nature clean should be on the other.
+On the one hand, the excitement, enthusiasm, and energy of visiting a place & keeping nature clean should be on the other.

-I hope that this Chitkul in April guide will help you to plan accordingly.
+I hope my Chitkul in April experience will help you plan accordingly.